protocol/launchpad/content/en/curriculum/pln/teams-in-pl/index.md

 Protocol Labs is a constantly evolving network is made up of 450+ projects, companies, and organizations.
 Understanding the landscape of organization, projects, and teams can be complex, and this section presents tools that can help you understand and navigate these systems and organizations.

 ### Protocol Labs Portal
-This portal is the central point of reference for all the resources available to PLN members
+This portal is the central point of reference for all the resources available to PLN members.
+This portal includes information about Network Services from Mosaia, the network directory, communication channesl as well.

 **[Protocol Labs Portal](https://www.plnetwork.io/)**